cloudb2/processus/docs/user-guide.md

    "valid": [true if condition is valid],
    "invalid": [true if condition is invalid]
  }
- * @param task.data.anyValid true if ANY condition evaluates to true
+ * @param task.parameters.anyValid true if ANY condition evaluates to true
- * @param task.data.allValid true if ALL conditions evaluate to true
+ * @param task.parameters.allValid true if ALL conditions evaluate to true
- * @param task.data.notAnyValid convenience property to show !anyValid
+ * @param task.parameters.notAnyValid convenience property to show !anyValid
- * @param task.data.notAllValid convenience property to show !allValid */
+ * @param task.parameters.notAllValid convenience property to show !allValid */
 ```